hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

   However, I do have concerns with how the usable area was calculated, as 7/9th (or 14/18ths) is a serious estimate.
 There are many factors, such as breathing room for cubicles and the walkways between them, lounges, etc.

   Not knowing the size of cubicles also drastically reduces the accuracy and ability to calculate, however, because the Willis Tower states there are 15000 employees, and by my estimates I calculated around 10000.
-This could be because I chose a different cubicle size, but I also believe I should have been more leniant with my multiplier of available space (currently 1/3rd)
+This could be because I chose a different cubicle size, but I also believe I should have been more lenient with my multiplier of available space (currently 1/3rd), as only a third of a floor being usable is a bit of a guess.
 - # Conclusion